 No, not your partner silly, your wedding photographer!

 Hats off to you!
-Finding the perfect photographer is no mean feat especially as there are about 100 per wedding in the UK (I actually have no idea what the stats are but you catch my drift).
+Finding the perfect photographer is no mean feat.
+Especially as there are about 100 per wedding in the UK (I actually have no idea what the stats are but you catch my drift).
 But, just wait a minute – hold fire before you sign on the dotted line and confirm your booking my eager friend.
 There are a few critical things to keep in mind before you sign a contract.
 What’s that?
 No contract?
 Umm.. get the hell out of there and don’t look back!
 You need to know exactly what you’re getting in the deal.
 Absolutely everything should be outlined in a contract.
 Nothing should be left out, however small.
 If you’re ever unclear on something in a contract, ask your photographer to clarify.
 They should be happy to oblige.
 If they’re not, this is another sign you should run!

-When it comes to putting your trust in a photographer’s hands to capture your big day there’s no such thing as a silly question!
+What are the important questions to ask your wedding photographer?
+Well, when it comes to putting your trust in a photographer’s hands to capture your big day there’s no such thing as a silly question!
 During our first discussion, chances are I will have answered everything you need to know before you have a chance to ask *toots own horn emphatically*.

 Some important questions to ask your wedding photographer: